1. Not having clear agreements

 2. Not having an order confirmation and/or project plan

 Clear agreements must always be made with your client.
-These agreements must of course always be recorded, so that they can be referred to later.
+These agreements should always be recorded, so they can be referred to later.
 You make agreements with the client about:

 The creative scope of the project